Vector (molecular biology)

-Insertion of a vector into the target cell is usually called transformation for bacterial cells, transfection for eukaryotic cells, although insertion of a viral vector is often called transduction.
+Insertion of a vector into the target cell is usually called transformation for bacterial cells, and transfection for eukaryotic cells, although insertion of a viral vector is often called transduction.

 Characteristics

 Plasmids

 Plasmids are double-stranded extra chromosomal and generally circular DNA sequences that are capable of replication using the host cell's replication machinery.
 Plasmid vectors minimalistically consist of an origin of replication that allows for semi-independent replication of the plasmid in the host.
 Plasmids are found widely in many bacteria, for example in Escherichia coli, but may also be found in a few eukaryotes, for example in yeast such as Saccharomyces cerevisiae.
 Bacterial plasmids may be conjugative/transmissible and non-conjugative: